-May 2020 Update: California will vote on a major update to the CCPA in November.
+May 2020 Update: California will vote on a significant update to the California Consumer Privacy Act in November.
 That law is called the California Privacy Rights Act ("CPRA").
 It includes a new enforcement agency, new personal data terminology, clarity about how to comply, and more.
 You can read about those proposed changes here.
 We'll update you when we know the final regulations.

 The California Consumer Protection Act (CCPA) is a new consumer data privacy law that passed via a ballot initiative and became effective on January 1, 2020.
-That means you've only had a few months to not only understand it but make sure you, your company and its employees are all doing what they're supposed to do to protect consumer's personal information and stay compliant with the regulation.
+That means you've only had a few months to not only understand it but make sure you, your company, and its employees are all doing what they're supposed to do to protect consumer's personal information and stay compliant with the regulation.
 Keep in mind, while this is a California mandate, it doesn't just apply to California residents.
 Almost every company that does business with a California company, has California resident customers, or collects any personal data of a California resident for any purpose (customer or non-customer), must comply.

 It's important to understand that every department within your company is responsible and has the potential to put the company at risk.
-The risk for noncompliance can be hefty fines, as well as a loss of customer loyalty.
+Like the GDPR, the risk for non-compliance can be hefty fines and a loss of customer loyalty.

 If you don't have a legal background, the CCPA verbiage may seem complicated and somewhat confusing.
 That's why we want to break it down for you.
 It's a critical new regulation that has serious implications.
 No matter your background or current role, you can't play the ignorance card.
 It's up to every one of us to get this right.